Jobless veterans say military experience is not valued

 The credentials and certificates that the military does give out for certain forms of training still do not seem to carry much weight.

-Rick Combs, a 27-year old who retired as a Sergeant in the Army, says he was given management training in the military as part of becoming a Sergeant.
+Rick Combs, a 27-year old who was a Sergeant in the Army, says he was given management training in the military as part of becoming a Sergeant.
 So far, that training has not translated into a comparable private-sector job.

 "You can come in, and slap something down that says, 'Here, the military says I can lead people.
 Give me a department and I will make it dance for you,'" Combs said.
 "I haven't had the opportunity on the civilian side yet."